The Aphasia Alliance

 - To exchange ideas

-- To highlight shared priorities and when appropriate to speak one voice
+- To highlight shared priorities and when appropriate to speak with one voice

 - To make the most of resources available